 Is GlassPointe Worth the Cost?

-GlassPointe acknowledges that there are other ways to get into the rock chip repair business in its introductory webinar.
+In its introductory webinar, GlassPointe acknowledges that there are other ways to get into the rock chip repair business.
 Establishing your own business by buying equipment and forming an entity is an option, as is working with an established repair shop.
 Keep in mind, repair shops keep a percentage of your profit, and neither alternative provides the equipment or continued support advertised by GlassPointe.

-While the company states that it does not offer earnings projections or promises, one estimate it provides is that with just one rock chip repair per day, you can earn $15,000 a year.
 To try to get a better idea of what it takes to run a GlassPointe franchise, we reached out to a few current franchisees.
 Unfortunately, those we reached out to either did not respond or were unwilling to speak with us about the particulars of their businesses.
 A few challenges we can assume based on the company’s webinars and questions posed on GlassPointe’s Facebook page include finding stores that will allow you to set up shop in their parking lots for free, finding and marketing to customers, and dealing with inclement weather.
-So, is it worth it to sign up with GlassPointe?
-We weren’t able to gather enough information to provide a clear answer.
+If you have clear plans for managing these potential challenges, you may be able to make your GlassPointe franchise successful.

-If you choose to sign with up with GlassPointe, payments are only accepted by a debit or credit card issued by a U.S. bank, unless otherwise arranged with GlassPointe.
+If you choose to sign up with GlassPointe, the company only accepts payments from a debit or credit card issued by a U.S. bank, unless otherwise arranged with GlassPointe.
 And, it’s important to note that equipment and training fees are non-refundable.
-(For other business and extra-income ideas that may be a better fit for you, see our list of ways to make money on the side.)
+This means that once you pay for the initial starter kit, you will not be able to get your money back unless you earn it back by doing repairs with the equipment.